 - Hull and slice the strawberries.
 Blend to a smooth puree.

-- Heat the strawberry puree in a saucepan over a low heat together with 1 tbsp lemon juice and 2 tbsp powdered sweetener.
+- Heat the strawberry puree in a saucepan over a low heat together with 1 tablespoon lemon juice and 2 tablespoon powdered sweetener.
 Reduce by at least half.

 - Stir regularly, especially towards the end so the sauce does not stick to the bottom of the pan and burn.
 After 10-15 minutes the sauce should have reduced sufficiently and thickened.
 I ended up with 170 ml sauce (roughly ⅔ cup).